ganimomer/server-color-changer/README.md

 Written with Express, html & css (with a hint of JQuery)

-to run, install the dependencies with '''bash npm install ''', and then '''bash npm start '''.
+to run, install the dependencies with npm install, and then npm start.